Graylog2/documentation/README.md

 #### Windows

-For Windows we recommend [chocolaty](https://chocolatey.org/) to install the requirements, should that not be possible to use - downloand and install the software from the project webpages.
+For Windows we recommend [chocolatey](https://chocolatey.org/) to install the requirements.
+If that is not possible to use, download and install the software from the project webpages.

 ##### Windows Installation in detail

-_This can't be a complete guide, but this might give you some guidance._
+_This can not be a complete guide, but this might give you some guidance._

-Installation the needed software using [chocolaty](https://chocolatey.org/).
+Installation the needed software using [chocolatey](https://chocolatey.org/).
 Github Desktop and Notepad+ are optional, but a good addition.
 The commands need to be run in your administrator Powershell.

 	# choco install python
     # choco install git